 Did you know that shower tiles and grout are not inherently waterproof?

 That may come as a shock to you, so what do you do to protect your bathroom from moisture penetration?
-KERDI waterproofing membranes offer protection behind your shower walls that keep your shower protected against mold and mildew penetration.
+KERDI waterproofing membranes offer protection behind your shower walls that keeps your shower protected against mould and mildew penetration.

 Step Three: Building Walls